MustefaAbrahim1/ai-content-idea-generator/README.md

 # 🌟 🎬 Hayyu AI Content Generator
-- Welcome to the AI Content Idea Generator — your personal AI-powered assistant to spark YouTube Shorts, TikTok videos, Instagram Reels, and blog content ideas in seconds.
+- Welcome to the AI Content Idea Generator your personal AI-powered assistant to spark YouTube Shorts, TikTok videos, Instagram Reels, and blog content ideas in seconds.

-## 🔗 👉 Click here to try it out (Live App)
+## 🔗 👉 Click here to try it out ([Live App]([https://hayyu-ai-content-idea-generator.streamlit.app/]))
 - ✨ What is this?
 - The AI Content Idea Generator is a simple, user-friendly tool that helps content creators instantly come up with high-quality, platform-specific content ideas powered by artificial intelligence.
 - Whether you're stuck in a creative block or just need a quick list of fresh ideas, this app gives you what you need — fast and easy.